Targeted Lung Health Checks

 Other findings not related to the lungs

-Sometimes the scan picks up other health issues not related to the lungs.
+Sometimes the scan picks up other findings not related to the lungs.
+For example, one of the more common findings is hardening of the arteries.

 If this shows up in your scan, your GP can give you support and advice to help you lower your risk from heart disease in the future.
+The British Heart Foundation has more information about heart disease.

 Caroline Fredericks